 Grown in the rich volcanic soil, these pretty potatoes get their purple color from anthocyanins, a natural component also found in blueberries that is very good for your health.
 These sweet potatoes are more dense and drier than the orange variety and therefore need a longer cooking time.
 They are available year-round.

-Year round you will find daikon and other varieties of table radishes at the farmers' markets, but you should also keep your eye out for the Rattail radish; it may not have a pretty name, but its unusual appearance and radish flavor may sway you.
+Year round you will find daikon and other varieties of table radishes at farmers markets, but you should also keep your eye out for the rattail radish; it may not have a pretty name, but its unusual appearance and radish flavor may sway you.
 Unlike the other radish varieties, the edible part is the fruit pod instead of the root.

 A member of the same family as lychees, this fruit is available from October through March.
 It has an even crazier exterior, looking like small red orbs from Mars covered with spikes.
 As with lychees, you just need to peel and eat them.
 Their taste is similar to grapes.

 When choosing strawberries at the market, make sure you are buying those grown in Hawaii and not California (where the majority of this berry is produced).
 Hawaiian-grown strawberries have an intense flavor, much more pronounced than the fruit from the mainland.
 The strawberries peak January through April but are harvested October through July.